kylepw/bio/README.md

 ### Takuya Ueda ([@tenntenn](https://twitter.com/tenntenn))

-Takuya Ueda is a Go engineer for Mercari, Inc.
+Takuya Ueda is a Go engineer at Mercari, Inc.
-He is one of organizer of Go Conference in Japan.
-He works for the growth of the Go community in Japan.
-He also loves the Go Gopher and drawing Gopher illustrations.
+He is also a Go conference organizer in Japan and devoted to helping the Go community there grow.
+His other interests include Go Gopher and drawing Gopher illustrations.

 * Twitter: https://twitter.com/tenntenn
 * Qiita: https://qiita.com/tenntenn